sstroemer/IESopt-Showcase-OSMSES-2024-/README.md

 ## Included files
 - `model/`: folder containing the showcase model
+- `model/README.md`: see here for pointers to specific parts of the model
 - `paper_v1.pdf`: initial submission
 - `paper_long_version.pdf`: long version of the initial submission, containing additional material